trinly01/sequel.ai/README.md

-# Natural Language to SQL Conversion App Documentation
+# sequel.ai

-This application is designed to convert natural language queries into SQL queries, and then execute those SQL queries on a specific database.
-This document will explain how to use the sequelAIze.js library, configure the database connection, and modify the application to work with other database engines.
+Natural Language to Database Query Result!
+Say goodbye to the frustration of writing complex SQL queries - with sequel.ai, you can simply input your query in any Language (English, Cebuano, you name it!), get accurate, speedy results.
+Seamlessly converting natural language into SQL queries and executing them on your specified database.
+Need to change databases?
+No problem - our app is fully customizable and can be configured to work with any database engine.
+Try it today and experience the future of query building!

 [facebook.com/Trinwhocode](https://www.facebook.com/Trinwhocode)
 [linkedin.com/in/trinmar](https://www.linkedin.com/in/trinmar)